panaversity/learn-agentic-ai/03_ai_protocols/02_model_context_protocol/01_server_engineering/01_hello_mcp_server/postman/README.md

 4. The collection will appear in your workspace

 ### 3. Run the Requests in Order
-Execute the requests in sequence to understand the MCP flow:
+Execute the requests in sequence to understand the compliant MCP client flow:

-1. **Initialize MCP Server** - Establish connection
+1. **Initialize Session** - Even for a stateless server, a compliant client MUST send this first.
-2. **List Available Tools** - Discover server capabilities
+2. **Send Initialized Notification** - Required by 2025-06-18 spec after successful initialization.
-3. **Call Tool** - Execute a weather forecast
+3. **List Available Tools** - Discovers what the server can do.
-4. **Error Examples** - See how errors are handled
+4. **Call Weather Tool** - Executes a weather forecast with structured output (new in 2025-06-18).

 ## 📚 Collection Overview